-Subject Matter’s Audience Screening Fund provides microgrants of up to $1,000 for hosts to organize community-led screenings of our supported films that introduce audiences to a nonprofit working on the featured issue, and invites viewers to take action.
+Our new Audience Screening Fund provides grants of up to $1,000 for community leaders to organize a local screening of a Subject Matter-supported film.
+At the event, audiences will learn about a nonprofit working on the issue featured in the film, and will be invited to take action.

 Photo: Lou Aguilar